mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/internal-transfers.md

 We want staff to feel empowered to do the best work of their careers at Mattermost and enabled to drive the direction of their own growth trajectories at Mattermost.

 ## What's the difference between a transfer and a promotion?

 * Transfers occur when a team member moves to a new team or function and owns a different set of [AORs](https://handbook.mattermost.com/operations/operations/areas-of-responsibility).
 For example, a Customer Support Engineer would transfer to a Customer Success Engineer role, or vice versa.
 * Promotions occur when a team member increases in level within the same team or function.
-For example, a SDE I would be promoted to SDE II.
+For example, an SDE I being promoted to SDE II.

 ### Process for transfers

-Internal transfers across teams have an informal and formal component.
+Internal transfers across teams have an informal and a formal component.
 Informally, a team member is encouraged to be curious and seek to learn about other roles, teams, projects, and Hiring Managers.
 Managers or MLT may also initiate a transfer conversation as part of general org and team planing.

 When a team member and Hiring Manager agree that a potential transfer may be a good fit, the Hiring Manager should discuss a potential transfer with the team member's current Manager as well as HR to kick off the formal transfer process.